Informal Debt Negotiations On Your Behalf

 ReVIVE Financial recommended an informal agreement for Sharmane.
 They were able to negotiate with her creditors to accept a payment of $670 each fortnight towards her unsecured debts.

-All future interest and fees were also frozen and Sharmane was left with one affordable repayment.
+All interest and fees were also paused and Sharmane was left with one affordable repayment.

 How to Enter Informal Debt Negotiations